 Our unique teen lodge housing covers all lodging, meals and activities during the institute and offers teenagers the opportunity to experience the joys of learning, sharing and participating in musical activities within a nurturing, wholesome, and stimulating environment.
 Teenagers from all over the world return each year to renew friendships made the previous summer.

 This teen lodge program is open to students ages 13 and older.
 Only very responsible teens should enroll in the Teen Lodge.
-Because of the close contact with other teen lodge participants all week long, we are requiring that all teen lodge participants show proof of Covid19 vaccination.
-This will allow the teens to participate indoors more freely than last year.
 Teen lodge reservations are made during the student registration process and NOT directly through Beaver Creek.
 Each teen lodge participant will have their own bed with two students per room.
 Hiking, swimming, campfires, and movie nights are just some of the activities they will get to enjoy together in addition to fabulous concerts.

 Teen Lodge Guidelines & Information

-Fee: $1,450.00 covers lodging, meals and group activities with the teen counselors.
-IMPORTANT: All Teen Lodge participants must provide proof of COVID19 vaccination.
+Fee: $1,800.00 covers lodging, meals and group activities with the teen counselors.

 Travel Parents/Teen: If the teen is traveling with his/her parents, please be sure to arrive in Beaver Creek on Sunday, June 18th for 4:00 check in.
 When flying out of the Denver airport, be sure to allow 2 hours at the Denver airport for check in and security.
 Really!